Eliahu Inbal: 2014 and 2016

 In 2014, Inbal was named as Conductor Laureate of the Tokyo Metropolitan Symphony Orchestra.
 In 2016, he was a guest conductor with the Stuttgart Radio Symphony Orchestra.
 In 2017, he conducted at the Philharmonie de Paris.

 Chief conductor of the Taipei Symphony Orchestra

 In August 2019, Inbal began his tenure as the chief conductor of the Taipei Symphony Orchestra with a contract of three years.
 His contract was extended in April 2022, although he decided in June to leave the orchestra when his original term expired.

 Following his retirement as chief conductor of the Taipei Symphony Orchestra, Inbal became Conductor Laureate of the Orchestra in 2023.

+Awards

+Inbal is an officer of the Ordre des Arts et des Lettres (1990) in France and was awarded the Officer's Cross of the Order of Merit of the Federal Republic of Germany (2006).
+He was awarded the Goethe Plaque of the City of Frankfurt in 2006.